coherence-community/coherence-demo/README.md

    kubectl create --namespace coherence-demo-ns -f demo-cluster.yaml
    ```

-   Use `kubectl get pods -n coherence-demo-ns` to ensure that the pod is running.
+   Use `kubectl get pods --namespace coherence-demo-ns` to ensure that the pod is running.
    The pod primary-cluster-storage-0 must be running and ready as shown:

    ```bash